dlarenzo/React-Native-Travel-App/README.md

 ---

-\*Additional notes about how ot deploy this on a live system
+\*Additional notes about how to deploy this on a live system

 ### Built With